robota-x/gdg_lesson4/README.md

     - uncomment the script and css and check the error
     - create new route to serve js
     - copy/paste for css
+    - use express static instead

+* form and post
+    - create route for the `newsletter.html` page